TsLLM: Augmenting LLMs for General Time Series Understanding and Prediction: Introduction

 To address these limitations, we introduce TsLLM, a large language model augmented with dedicated time series perception that enables unified, interleaved text-time series reasoning and generation.
-TsLLM adds a high-fidelity, patch-based encoder-decoder pretrained with a $\beta$-VAE objective to produce compact, information-dense representations of temporal signals, along with a scale-aware encoding that decouples shape from magnitude so the model can reason about absolute scale while maintaining numerical stability.
-Lightweight MLP adapters map these time series latents into the LLM's embedding space, and special tokens allow seamless fusion: inputs and outputs can interleave text and time series segments, and the model treats all tasks as next-token prediction.
+TsLLM adds a high-fidelity, patch-based encoder-decoder that is pretrained with a $\beta$-VAE objective to produce compact, information-dense representations of temporal signals, along with a scale-aware encoding that decouples shape from magnitude so the model can reason about absolute scale while maintaining numerical stability.
+A lightweight cross attention-based adapter then maps these time series representations into the LLM's embedding space to bridge the domain gap.
+TsLLM's inputs and outputs can interleave text and time series segments, and the model treats all tasks as next-token prediction, unifying these modalities.
 This preserves the pretrained LLM's language ability while adding precise temporal perception.
 TsLLM's unified formulation of language and time series modeling enables functions that traditional time series models and text-only LLMs generally do not provide: contextual forecasting conditioned on unstructured information, question answering over numerical time series data, and natural language guided time series synthesis, as well as standard time series tasks: forecasting, classification, anomaly detection and more, without using task-specific heads.
 Few-shot in-context prompting with interleaved examples further allows the model to adapt to new datasets and tasks without additional fine-tuning.